Lohan among stars to pay up over crypto case

-Actor Lindsay Lohan, rapper Akon and several other celebrities have agreed to pay tens of thousands of dollars to settle claims they promoted crypto investments to their millions of social media followers without disclosing they were being paid to do so.
+Actor Lindsay Lohan is one of eight celebrities slugged with six figure fines to settle claims they promoted crypto investments to their millions of social media followers without disclosing they were being paid to do so.

-Lohan, Akon, recording artists Ne-Yo, and Lil Yachty, boxer and internet personality Jake Paul, and adult film performer Michele Mason agreed to pay more than $US400,000 ($600,000) combined in disgorgement, interest and penalties to settle the claims, the Securities and Exchange Commission said Wednesday.
+Lohan, rapper Akon, recording artists Ne-Yo, and Lil Yachty, boxer and internet personality Jake Paul, and adult film performer Michele Mason agreed to pay more than $US400,000 ($600,000) combined in disgorgement, interest and penalties to settle the claims, the US Securities and Exchange Commission said Wednesday (local time).

 None admitted or denied the SEC’s findings as part of the settlement.
-Two other celebrities named in the SEC’s complaint, rapper Soulja Boy and pop singer Austin Mahone, did not reach a settlement with the SEC, the agency said.
+Two other celebrities named in the SEC’s complaint, rapper Soulja Boy and pop singer Austin Mahone, had failed to reach a settlement with the SEC, the agency said.

 In response to a request for comment, Lohan’s publicist Leslie Sloane said the actor was contacted in March 2022, was unaware of the disclosure requirement, and agreed to pay a fine to resolve the matter.